Accessibility

 Preparation of this accessibility statement

-This statement was prepared on 10 January 2023 and will be reviewed on a regular basis.
-It was last reviewed on 16 February 2023.
+This statement was prepared on 10 January 2023.
+It was last reviewed on 1 November 2023.

 We used a combination of automated and manual assessment to review the accessibility of our website.
 We scan all pages using Sortsite from Powermapper and manually assess a representative sample of pages from our website ensuring all page types and user interface elements have been assessed.